 When it comes to e-commerce solutions for distributors, we do NOT believe in a one-size-fits-all model.
 In a given industry, literally no two distributors are the same; they can differ significantly in size, character and specialty, and these differentiators can be major value-add reasons their customers do business with them.
 As such, we believe distributors need choices in selecting an e-commerce platform, as well as accessory/supplemental applications that suit their individual needs and allow for those value-add experiences.

 Serving your customers online isn’t just about facilitating e-commerce transactions.
 As a matter of fact, the top two things distributors’ customers are asking for online are pricing and product information, while the ability to purchase products online is further down their list of “needs.”
-(Click here to read more about what distributors really think about, and want from, e-commerce.)

 The reality is, a huge part of a distributor’s job—and the job of many of the customers you serve—is to research and source products for end users and projects.
 Data really has become critical, and your customers are asking you to provide product information according to the new standard that we’ve all come to expect in the e-commerce age.
 This means having a sleek website with complete product information that is accurate and up to date, and presented in such a way that customers can find what they’re looking for quickly and intuitively.